pkhead/luahk/README.md

 Registers a hotkey for a callback.

-The hotkey is formatted such that it starts with a key combination, with each key separated by a "+", and keywords specified after.
+The hotkey is formatted such that it starts with a key combination, with each key separated by a "+".
+Spaces are not allowed between each key.
+Keywords are specified after.

 The supported keywords are as follows:
 |Keyword|Function|
 |-------|--------|
 |`up`|Fires the callback when the hotkey is released|
 |`once`|Does not repeat the callback when it is held down|

+Example hotkey strings are `numpad7`, `shift+f up`, and `win+lbracket once`.

 `number os.send(string inputs...)`